-If format-string is specified, it must be a format string suitable for use with format and one additional string argument.
-The default format-string is "mztmp \sim a".
+If format-string is specified, it must be a format string suitable for use with format and one additional string argument (where the string contains only digits).
+The default format-string is "mztmp~a".

 (normalize-path path wrt)

 Returns a normalized, complete version of path, expanding the path and resolving all soft links.
 If path is relative, then the pathname wrt is used as the base path.
 The wrt argument is optional; if is omitted, then the current directory is used as the base path.